RomanKue/docs-example/docs/dev-ops-handbook/kubernetes.md

 * `app.kubernetes.io/name` the name of the repo, e.g. `app.kubernetes.io/name: app-foo`.
-* `app.kubernetes.io/managed-by` the name of the responsible management component, e.g. `app.kubernetes.io/managed-by=unity` or `app.kubernetes.io/managed-by=unity`.
+* `app.kubernetes.io/managed-by` the name of the responsible management component, e.g. `app.kubernetes.io/managed-by: unity` or `app.kubernetes.io/managed-by: Helm`.
   If set set `unity` it indicates the resources was created by a workflow from the [UNITY/unity](https://atc-github.azure.cloud.bmw/UNITY/unity) repo.
-  Resources that are managed by `helm`, are usually created by the [unity-operator](https://atc-github.azure.cloud.bmw/UNITY/unity-operator) and should not be edited manually.
+  Resources that are managed by `Helm`, are usually created by the [unity-operator](https://atc-github.azure.cloud.bmw/UNITY/unity-operator) and should not be edited manually.
 * `app.kubernetes.io/component` the name of the component of the app, this is optional and not set on all resources.
   An example is `app.kubernetes.io/component: api` if the deployment or pod belongs to the deployable `api` of the app `